Money Saving Ideas

 Without an investment plan, independent home ownership, or a passive income to retire on, become less likely

 We chose to do a number of things differently and it was the combination of those things with the compounding effects of time that helped set us up.

-But our spending patterns were also different to many others.
+Our spending patterns were different to many others.
 Some of the things that made the biggest differences included:

 Paying down our mortgage as quickly as we could manage it and then using these savings for investing.

 We made fortnightly payments and then used a home equity loan which meant any savings came off our loan.